DSTECHNO/OCPFoam/README.md

 Figure 2.
 Residual control procedure (A) residuals, (B) normalized residuals and (C) the last 20% of normalized residuals with linear approximations.
 (Sp = -0.038, SUx = -0.015, SUy = -0.03, SUz = -0.033)

+The second object function calculates  average pressure over face zones created at the inlet and outlet of a server.

 # Usage

+# Paper
+Dogan A, Yilmaz S, Kuzay M, et al.: Development of a new model for the prediction of the pressure drop through an OCP server for data center applications.
+Open Research Europe 2022.

+# Data Set
+Zenodo: OpenFOAM cases of the paper " Development of a new model for the prediction of the pressure drop through an OCP server for data center applications ", https://doi.org/10.5281/zenodo.6342699

 # Acknowledgements
 This study is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 956059